Chilliflex/prepro_auto/README.md

 > Author: [Shivanshu Pandey](https://github.com/Chilliflex) · Package: [pypi.org/project/prepro-auto](https://pypi.org/project/prepro-auto/)

 > **About this repo.** `pip install prepro-auto` is the supported way to get PrePro Auto — that's where the working code ships from and stays up to date.
 This repository hosts the documentation, the full user guide, screenshots, and a runnable example notebook.
-The engine's source is developed privately; found a bug or have a feature request?
-Please [open an issue](https://github.com/Chilliflex/prepro_auto/issues).

 ---